pepopo978/nampower/README.md

 Non gcd spells also seem to be affected by this.
 I suspect that only one spell can be processed per server tick.
 This means that if you try to cast 2 non gcd spells in the same server tick only one will be processed.
 To avoid this happening there is NP_NonGcdBufferTimeMs which is added after each non gcd spell.
+There might be more to it than this as using the normal buffer of 55ms was still resulting in skipped casts for me.
+I found 75ms to be a good value.

 # Pepo v1.0.0 Changes